lauvshree/ASLADigitechLearningMaterial/Learning Material/MasterClassJava - 2.md

 In the example we saw above, can you identify the classes that would be loaded in the JVM?

-### Members of a class
-A class can have attibutes, methods and special methods called constructors.

-attributes -

-The idea of making it all classes was to make it reusable to the best possible extent.

 ### OOPs they did it again:

 Object Oriented Programming as the name says is based on Objects.
 What are objects?
 Objects are instances of a class.

 Classes are more like reusable templates.
-They have certain attributes.
 Look at the images below.

 ![Class](ClubMemberClass.png)